KendallDoesCoding/ludwigextension/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "\U0001F41B Bug report"
-about: Report a bug while using GitHub Desktop.
+about: Report a bug you found while using the Ludwig Chrome Extension.
 The full template is required.
 title: ''
 labels: ''
-assignees: ''
+assignees:
+- KendallDoesCoding

 ---

 ### Describe the bug
 Write a clear and concise description of what the bug is.

-### Version & OS

-Open the 'About GitHub Desktop' menu to see the GitHub Desktop version.
-Also include what operating system you are using.

 ### Steps to reproduce the behavior